wzhao0842/Amazon-Scraper/README.md

 # 5. Edit the Path in the Program

 Go click the frontend.py and backend.py, change where the comment need you to change.
-How to get the path of a file?
-  1. open terminal
-  2. open file in UI
-  3. drag that file to terminal
-  4. you will see the path of that file

 # 6. All Installation Done!
   Run your Application by typing "python frontend.py" in terminal.
 If you want to stop it, click ctrl-d or ctrl-z.

 Note: further updates will be included.
-If you having any questions, you can reachout to my email wzhao0842@gmail, I will be answer you back in 48 hours.
+If you having any questions, you can reachout to author's email address: wzhao0842@gmail.com, I will be answer you back in 48 hours.